erezcoh4/CLAS12_BranchingRatios_Analysis/README.md

 # **(4) ToDo**
 --------------------------------------------------------
-[1] Find why PCAL coordinates for the gammas (lv and lw) are so small (we normally want > 14 or so) - is the problem with them?
+[7] Add kinematic cuts - can we learn from previous studies in CLAS12 of diphoton and / or GlueX?
+[8] Detector cuts on proton for PID refinement?
+[9] Add fiducial cuts for proton as a requirement

-[2] Is there a study in CLAS12 that looked for eta mesons?
+[v] Add gamma velocity, β(𝛾), which should be chosen in the range 0.9 - 1.1 following [1] [v] Restrict particle detection to only the forward detector [v] Is there a study in CLAS12 that looked for eta mesons?
 If yes - how did they detect it in the M(𝛾𝛾)?
  => Found in [2]
+[v] Find why PCAL coordinates for the gammas (lv and lw) are so small (we normally want > 14 or so) - is the problem with them?
-[5] Find what is the ML cut and how to apply it
+[x] Find what is the ML cut and how to apply it
-[4] Study the impact of a minimal Edep cut for gamma rays in the EC on the Mgg distribution [6] Study what is the large background of M(gamma-gamma) = 0 [7] Add kinematic cuts - can we learn from previous studies in CLAS12 of diphoton and / or GlueX?
+[v] Study the impact of a minimal Edep cut for gamma rays in the EC on the Mgg distribution [v] Study what is the large background of M(gamma-gamma) = 0 [v] Debug the vanishing values g1_E_EC, g1_E_CN, and g2_E_CN.
-[8] Detector cuts on proton for PID refinement?
-[9] Add fiducial cuts for proton as a requirement
-[v] Debug the vanishing values g1_E_EC, g1_E_CN, and g2_E_CN.
 Done Dec-2024
 [v] Are there events in which the energy of gamma rays is smaller than the energy they deposited in the EC? - No. Verified on Dec-2024.
 [v] Correct gamma momentum to energy
-[v] Add gamma velocity, β(𝛾), which should be chosen in the range 0.9 - 1.1 following [1] [v] Restrict particle detection to only the forward detector